axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng.8.md

   - `--module-registry`

     Display the list and description of the available modules.
 Note that not all of these modules are loaded automatically, only the ones specified in the `--default-modules` option.
-Available only in {{% productparam "ose" %}} 4 F1 and later.
+Available only in {{% param "product.ose" %}} 4 F1 and later.

   - `--no-caps`

-    Run {{% productparam "ose" %}} as root, without capability-support.
+    Run {{% param "product.ose" %}} as root, without capability-support.
 This is the default behavior.
-On Linux, it is possible to run {{% productparam "ose" %}} as non-root with capability-support if {{% productparam "ose" %}} was compiled with the `--enable-linux-caps` option enabled.
+On Linux, it is possible to run {{% param "product.ose" %}} as non-root with capability-support if {{% param "product.ose" %}} was compiled with the `--enable-linux-caps` option enabled.
 (Run `syslog-ng --version` to display the list of enabled build parameters.)

-    To run {{% productparam "ose" %}} with specific capabilities, use the `--caps` option.
+    To run {{% param "product.ose" %}} with specific capabilities, use the `--caps` option.

   - `--persist-file \<persist-file\>` or `-R \<persist-file\>`